fizzle77/JAFDTC/doc/README.md

 ### System List

 The *System List* provides the systems that make up the configuration.
 Each system has an associated icon.
-The color of the icon indicates the state of the system: blue icons mark systems whose configuration has changed from defaults, white icons mark systems that have not been changed.
+The tint of the icon indicates the state of the system: blue icons mark systems whose configuration has changed from defaults, white icons mark systems that have not been changed.